kurtymckurt/TestPojo/README.md

 # TestPojo

+Currently written in Java 11 for version 3.0!
+For Java 8, you will need to use version 2.x

 ## Description
 This project's sole purpose is to generate pojos with data for testing within an integration testing framework.